-The SEAL Project started operations in 2000 and is owned by TotalEnergies, Royal Dutch Shell, and others.
+The SEAL project started operations in 2000 and is owned by TotalEnergies, Harbour Energy, Shell, and others.

-Royal Dutch Shell Plc (Shell) is an integrated oil and gas company.
+Shell plc (Shell), formerly Royal Dutch Shell Plc, is an integrated oil and gas company.
 The company explores for and produces oil and gas from conventional fields and sources such as tight rock, shale and coal formations.
 It operates refining and petrochemical complexes across the world.
 Shell’s product offerings include lubricants, bitumen and liquefied petroleum gas; and petrochemical products such as raw materials for plastics, coatings and detergents.
 The company is a major producer of biofuel in Brazil.
 It also has interests in various liquefied natural gas (LNG) and gas to liquids (GTL) projects.
 The company markets its products directly and indirectly through distributors in Europe, Asia, Oceania, Africa, North America and South America.
-Shell is headquartered in The Hague, the Netherlands.
+Shell is headquartered in London, the UK.

 Information on the pipeline is sourced from GlobalData’s Oil & Gas Pipelines database that provides detailed information on all active and upcoming, crude oil, natural gas, petroleum products and Natural Gas Liquids (NGL) trunk pipelines globally.
 Not all companies mentioned in the article may be currently existing due to their merger or acquisition or business closure.